olivierfriard/boris_docs/material_mkdocs/docs/coding.md

 This operation is irreversible!

-### Fix unpaired state events
+### Fix unpaired state

-You can use the "Fix unpaired events" function to fix the **state events** without a STOP event.
+You can use the **Fix unpaired events** function to fix the **state events** without a STOP event.

 **Observations** > **Fix unpaired events** (keyboard shortcut: ++ctrl+u++)

 The program will ask for a time at which insert the STOP events for all unpaired **state events**

 This function can be run on a set of selected observations (when no observation is open).
 In this case the STOP events will be inserted at the end of observation.

+### Add frame indexes

+This function can be used for the observations from a video.
+The frame index corresponding to the coded events will be added in the events table.

+### Run external program with selected events

+This function is not yet implemented.

 ### Explore project